SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 Strings and Substrings
 ----------------------

-..
-XXX TR: Does split() use subscripting, meaning it gives you back [SubString], or does it perform the copy and give you [String] back?
-   The default implementation on Sequence doesn't use subscripts, so this will only be the case if String has its own split.

 When you access part of a string using a subscript, the result is a :newTerm:`substring`.
 The most important difference between a string and a substring